-Gambling addictions do not create the same level of chemical dependence that are seen in substance addictions, but the withdrawal effects that compulsive gamblers experience when they are unable to indulge in their chosen gambling activities can be debilitating and disruptive to the gambler’s life.
-As with individuals who are addicted to alcohol or drugs, compulsive gamblers share common traits, the chief of which is an ability to deceive and to tell lies to both themselves and the people around them.
+Gambling addictions can be harder to spot than substance addictions, but the need to engage in gambling activities can be as disruptive as drug or alcohol addiction.[1]
+As with individuals who are addicted to alcohol or drugs, compulsive gamblers share common traits, the chief of which is an ability to deceive and to tell lies to both themselves and the people around them.[2]
 Below are some common lies gamblers tell that show they need gamblers rehab.

 10 Common Lies Gamblers Tell